 Here at ShootDotEdit, we provide photo editing services for photographers.
 We also strive to provide valuable educational resources filled with tips for your photography and for your business.
 In the past, we’ve shared how to start a photography business and create a strong marketing plan.
-Below, we share how to grow a photography business through 3 separate methods.
+Below, we share how to grow your photography business through 3 separate methods.

-Grow your Photography Business
+How to Grow Your Photography Business

 As we mentioned in our photography marketing post, content marketing is the fastest way for you to reach your clients and promote your business.
 It was not long ago that the only news we could get was what we read in the local paper or saw on the news.